Shaily Priya Pandey

-Shaily Priya Pandey is an Indian actress.
-She is primarily known for her roles such as Shraddha in Kismat Ki Lakiro Se, as Pavitra (title role) in Pavitra: Bharose Ka Safar, as Bharti in Jag Jaanani Maa Vaishnodevi - Kahani Mata Rani Ki and as Nidhi Tripathi in Aap Ke Aa Jane Se.
+Shaily Priya Pandey is an Indian television actress.
+She is primarily known for her roles such as Shraddha in Kismat Ki Lakiro Se, as Pavitra in Pavitra: Bharose Ka Safar, as Bharti in Jag Janani Maa Vaishno Devi - Kahani Mata Rani Ki and as Nidhi Tripathi in Aap Ke Aa Jane Se.

-Biography
+Early life

 Shaily was born in Patna, Bihar.
 She graduated from Ramjas College.
 She also studied performing arts at Shri Ram Centre, Mandi House, where she was actively involved in theatre.
-She made her first appearance in 2016 with TV series Queens Hain Hum.
-After this, she appeared in Fear Files and Aye Zindgi in 2017.